wordgen/cli/README.md

 make linux-amd64
 ```

-The binary will be located in the `bin` directory.
+The resulting binary will be located in the `bin` directory, compressed into an
+archive for distribution.

 ## Contributing